 We do not use derivative financial instruments for speculative or trading purposes.
-As of December 31, 2004, we had invested \$35.0 million in cash, cash equivalents and short-term investments that matured in twelve months or less.
+As of December 31, 2005, we had invested \$36.8 million in cash, cash equivalents and short-term investments that matured in twelve months or less.
 Due to the short duration of these financial instruments, we do not expect that an increase in interest rates would result in any material loss to our investment portfolio.
+As of December 31, 2005, we had no long-term investments.